DerekYves/DerekYves.github.io/_posts/2016-06-05-rsurvey-gizmo.md

 install_github(repo="DerekYves/rsurveygizmo")
 {% endhighlight %}

 I hope this package is helpful to somebody, and feel free to drop me an email or post to the repository if you have any questions or suggestions for improvement!
-Many, many thanks to [Ari Lamstein](http://www.arilamstein.com/) for teahing me the ropes of R package development and the wonders roxygen.
+Many, many thanks to [Ari Lamstein](http://www.arilamstein.com/) for teahing me the ropes of R package development and the wonders of Roxygen.